apache/spark/docs/index.md

 `local` to run locally with one thread, or `local[N]` to run locally with N threads.
 We recommend starting by using `local` for testing.

-# Using the Spark Shells
+# Using the Spark Shell

 You can run Spark interactively through modified versions of the Scala shell or the Python interpreter.
 These are great ways to learn the Spark framework.

+The Spark Scala shell is discussed in greater detail in the [Spark Programming Quick Start Guide](quick-start.html) and the [Spark Scala Programming Guide](scala-programming-guide.html).
+The Spark Python interpreter is discussed in greater detail in the [Spark Python Programming Guide](python-programming-guide.html#interactive-use).

-To run Spark's Scala shell:
+To run Spark's Scala shell, from the top-level Spark directory:

     $ ./bin/spark-shell
     ...
-    >
+    scala>

-To run Spark's Python interpreter:
+To run Spark's Python interpreter, from the top-level Spark directory:

     $ ./bin/pyspark
     ...